albumprinter/software-engineer-js-test/README.md

 #### Print description

-The print description you will generate (in scenario #1 of your application) can be in any format of your liking, as an example you could consider the following output in JSON format:
+The print description you will generate (in scenario #1 of your application) can be in JSON format.
+Example:

     {
         "canvas": {